-Boone’s compositions have been performed in over twenty-six countries -- from Carnegie Hall and the Kennedy Center to China, Japan, Australia, Africa, South American and Eastern/Western Europe -- and appear on over twenty CDs of performers/groups such as the Electronic Music Foundation, Vox Novus, the National Flute Choir and the New Century Saxophone Quartet.
-His works have also been featured in Film (Guy Livingston’s One Minute More), and have been the subject of stories aired on National Public Radio’s “Weekend Edition,” National Public Radio’s “Here and Now,” Bavarian National Radio, California Public Radio’s “The California Report” and French television.
-In 2012, a consortium of saxophonists hosted a two day festival solely devoted to Boone’s compositions.
-His works have garnered over eighteen national/international honors and awards from the International Society of Contemporary Music, the Olympia International Prize for Composition, Billboard Magazine, the National Association of Composers, New Music USA, The American Music Center, the American Composer’s Forum, ASCAP, Meet the Composer/Southeastern Arts Federation, the National Flute Association, the Southeastern Composers' League, the Delius Foundation, and Boston University, among others.
-In 2016 will be “Composer Residence” at the Verdi String Quartet’s Vielsaitag Festival in Germany.
+Boone’s compositions have been performed in over twenty-eight countries -- from Carnegie Hall and the Kennedy Center to China, Japan, Australia, Africa, South American and Eastern/Western Europe -- and appear on over twenty-seven CDs of performers/groups such as the Electronic Music Foundation, Vox Novus, the National Flute Choir, and the New Century Saxophone Quartet.
+His works have also been featured in Film (Guy Livingston’s One Minute More), and have been the subject of stories aired on National Public Radio’s “All Things Considered,” National Public Radio’s “Weekend Edition,” National Public Radio’s “Here and Now,” Bavarian National Radio, and French television.
+In 2012, a consortium of French saxophonists hosted a two-day festival solely devoted to Boone’s compositions in Arcachon, France.
+His works have garnered over eighteen national/international honors and awards from the International Society of Contemporary Music, the Olympia International Prize for Composition, Billboard Magazine, the National Association of Composers, New Music USA, The American Music Center, the American Composer’s Forum, ASCAP, Meet the Composer/Southeastern Arts Federation, the Southeastern Composers' League, the Delius Foundation, and Boston University, among others.

-Recent works include the 2015 orchestral work Waterless Music, which features the recorded poetry and narration of Philip Levine, as well as two amplified 44-quart containers of water.
+Recent classical works include the 2015 orchestral work Waterless Music, which features the recorded poetry and narration of Philip Levine, as well as two amplified 44-quart containers of water.
 In 2012 Boone completed Fresno Sin Frenos: Mariachi Madness, for orchestra, mariachi band and audience participation, which included a curriculum for elementary students.
-Bothe of these works were performed in Walt Disney Concert Hall in Los Angeles.
-Other recent works include the setting of over 20 Philip Levine poems; Con Man: The Musical – a multi-media adaptation of Herman Melville’s last work, premiered by acclaimed actor John Fleck (Weeds, etc.) at USC in Los Angeles, in a production directed by Obie – nominated director David Schweizer; Ascencion, a two-hour dramatic cantata for mezzo soprano, piano, choir, Mission bells and Native American instruments (librettist Helene Joseph-Weil); Place Setting DJ, for solo piano, commissioned by Guy Livingston (Paris) for his movie and world tour, One Minute More; Joropo Jam, for guitar and saxophone, commissioned by Alan Durst for his Centaur Records CD, Tangos y Serenades, premiered in Beijing, China and performed at the Kennedy Center; and My Fellow Citizens, and several other works, performed in numerous locations as part of the Vox Novus 60 x60.
+Both of these works were performed in Walt Disney Concert Hall in Los Angeles.
+Other recent works include Con Man: The Musical – a multi-media adaptation of Herman Melville’s last work, premiered by acclaimed actor John Fleck (Weeds, etc.) at USC in Los Angeles, in a production directed by Obie – nominated director David Schweizer; Ascencion, a two-hour dramatic cantata for mezzo soprano, piano, choir, Mission bells and Native American instruments (librettist Helene Joseph-Weil); Place Setting DJ, for solo piano, commissioned by Guy Livingston (Paris) for his movie and world tour, One Minute More; Joropo Jam, for guitar and saxophone, commissioned by Alan Durst for his Centaur Records CD, Tangos y Serenades, premiered in Beijing, China and performed at the Kennedy Center; and My Fellow Citizens, and several other works, performed in numerous locations as part of the Vox Novus 60 x60.
 Boone's compositions are published by Latham Music, Alry Publications, Sentinel Dome, Eighth Note Publications (Canada), GPG and Vester Music.

-Boone has presented guest lectures and master classes at the Academy of Music (Moldova), the University of Magdeburg (Germany), the University of Erlangen (Germany), Charles University (the Czech Republic), the University of Cape Town (South Africa), and the Buenos Aires Festival of Saxophone, among many others in the US.
+Boone has presented guest lectures and master classes at the Addis Ababa University (Ethiopia), University of Ghana, Academy of Music (Moldova), the University of Magdeburg (Germany), the University of Erlangen (Germany), Charles University (the Czech Republic), the University of Cape Town (South Africa), and the Buenos Aires Festival of Saxophone, among many others in the US.
 He has been in residence at festivals and colonies such as Fundación Valparaíso (Spain), May in Miami, June in Buffalo, the Bowling Green New Music Festival, the Atlantic Center for the Arts, and the Aspen Music Festival and he has given presentations at conferences such as the Society of Composers (national and regional), National Flute Association, North American Saxophone Alliance (national and regional), National Association of Composers, World Saxophone Congress, Society for New Music, Conference on American Culture, Music Education Association, and International Trumpet Guild.

-Boone primarily studied with Bernard Rands, Gordon Goodwin, Charles Fussell, John A. Lennon and Jerry Coker at the University of Tennessee (BM), Boston University (MM) and the University of South Carolina (DMA).
+Boone primarily studied with Bernard Rands, Gordon “Dick” Goodwin, Charles Fussell, John A. Lennon and Jerry Coker at the University of Tennessee (BM), Boston University (MM) and the University of South Carolina (DMA).

 For a catalogue of works, sound files, research summaries, press, discography, and educational resources, visit www.BenjaminBoone.com